leancloud/docs-en/views/rest_sms_api.md

 }
 ```

-Instead of manually invoking `POST /requestMobilePhoneVerify`, LeanCloud can automatically send a verification message after a new user is registered or an existing user's mobile phone number is changed.
-To do so, you need to enable **Send verification SMS when users register or change phone numbers from clients** in your application's Dashboard > LeanStorage > User > Setting.

-If the option is enabled, LeanCloud will send the verification message **after** the user binds or changes their phone number.
 If you want to make binding/changing mobile phone number an atomic operation, you can use `POST /requestChangePhoneNumber` and `POST /changePhoneNumber` instead: